BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/good_legacy.md

 - Leader (Khazad Guard)

-**ACTIVE/PASSIVE RULES**

-- **Durin's Axe** `ACTIVE` - This is a Unique Master-forged two-handed weapon.
+- **Durin's Axe** `ACTIVE`

+This is a Unique Master-forged two-handed weapon.
 Additionally, Balin may re-roll a single D6 when making a Duel Roll.

-- **Longbeard** `ACTIVE` - During the Priority Phase, after the roll for Priority has taken place, Balin can spend a Will Point to allow his controlling player to re-roll their roll for Priority.
+- **Longbeard** `ACTIVE`

+During the Priority Phase, after the roll for Priority has taken place, Balin can spend a Will Point to allow his controlling player to re-roll their roll for Priority.

 </div>